RedSyven/BetterMinecarts/README.md

-Re-adds similar functionality of minecarts in the Minecraft 1.8 14w11a snapshot:
+This 1.20.4 datapack Re-adds similar functionality of minecarts in the Minecraft 1.8 14w11a snapshot:

 1. Improved acceleration: